 When prostate cancer is suspected, a biopsy is needed to confirm?or rule out?a cancer diagnosis.
 During a biopsy, a needle is inserted into the prostate gland through the wall of the rectum.
 A small amount of tissue is removed and sent to a laboratory for further evaluation.

 The vast majority of prostate biopsies are trans-rectal ultrasound (TRUS) biopsies.
 Unfortunately, these are imprecise and expose men to an assortment of unpleasant side effects including infection, rectal bleeding, urinary problems (frequent urination, weak or slow stream or dribbling urine) and sexual dysfunction.

 MRI-guided biopsy is an option for all men with suspected prostate cancer.
-It is performed on an outpatient basis at HALO Diagnostics for the convenience of our patients.
-If you’ve been told you need a biopsy, we encourage you to call us to learn more about our MRI-guided prostate biopsy options.
+It is performed on an outpatient basis at HALO Diagnostics.
+If you?ve been told you need a biopsy, we encourage you to call us at 760-469-8057 to learn more about our MRI-guided prostate biopsy options.